yuchenlin/rebiber/README.md

 The `bib_list.txt` contains a list of converted json files of the official bib data.
 In this repo, we now support the full ACL anthology, i.e., all papers that are published at *CL conferences (ACL, EMNLP, NAACL, etc.) as well as workshops.
 Also, we support any conference proceedings that can be downloaded from DBLP, for example, ICLR2020.

 These are current supported conferences in our `data` folder.
-Please feel free to create PR to add your conferences here following the next section!

 | Name | Link |
 | --- | ----------- |